Departments of Government

 (e) SEU executive director responsibilities. — The SEU executive director is responsible for the day-to-day functions and responsibilities of the SEU.
 The executive director’s chief responsibilities include oversight of program management, and setting and compliance with appropriate performance and budgetary targets.

 (1) Program research and design. — a.
 The executive director shall develop a comprehensive suite of program designs.
 Each program design must specify, at minimum, program goals, performance targets, an estimated budget, an implementation strategy, and an evaluation strategy.
-The executive director is not required to design or initiate all programs at once, but he or she must demonstrate how each program fits within the SEU’s overall strategy to meet the SEU’s long-term performance targets.
+The executive director is not required to design or initiate all programs at once, but the executive director must demonstrate how each program fits within the SEU’s overall strategy to meet the SEU’s long-term performance targets.

 b.
 The executive director is expected to fulfill the following responsibilities through program designs, RFPs, and program implementation: